Ascension Steps: A Practical Roadmap

 - Reflect: Take time to assess your long-term aims and how your current role aligns with them.

-- Seek Feedback: Talk to trusted colleagues or mentors for an external view.
+- Seek Feedback: Talk to trusted colleagues or mentors for an external perspective.

-- Experiment: Consider taking on new projects or roles within your organization to test new prescriptions.
+- Experiment: Consider taking on new projects or roles within your organization to test new directions.

 If Coffee is the Fuel of Corporate America, How Are We Not Just Bouncing Off the Walls?

-In the corporate world, coffee has become over a beverage—it’s a cultural foundation.
+In the corporate world, coffee has become more than a beverage—it’s a cultural cornerstone.
 Whether it’s fueling early morning meetings or late-night deadlines, coffee keeps corporate America running.
 But how do we consume so much caffeine without bouncing off the walls?

 - Morning Rituals: Coffee isn’t just a stimulant; it’s a psychological signal to start the day.